Artificial Intelligence: are we creating a new Disneyland with no children left to be amused?

 Fig 1.
 RPA (Robotic Process Automation) Tools Classification by KPMG – “Bots in the back office.
 The coming wave of digital workers” (KPMG, 2016)

 Class 1 (Robotic Process Automation) exists today, and is starting to be embedded into platforms usually dealing with (human) workforce support and improvement.

 There is increasing evidence that learning solutions originally meant to empower (human) workforces with the support of machines will gradually integrate machine learning capabilities to teach themselves how to robotize repetitive tasks and substitute human workforces and possibly reduced the time lost on tedious tasks in favour of better talent allocation.

-These tools offer a basic learning intelligence based on screen scraping (i.e. a technology coming from testing and disability support, enabling software to capture data entry from humans interacting on computer screens) combined with rule-based reasoning and workflow automation.
+Class 2, thaty of Cognitive technologies, offer a basic learning intelligence based on massive data.
 New solutions are experimenting with accessing big data series with cognitive technologies, such as Microsoft’s Cortana™ and IBM’s Watson™, which are capable of processing unstructured data and taking intelligent decisions on behalf of workers based on that knowledge.
 This represents a steady step into Class 2 (Cognitive Technologies) tools and architectures.

-These plug-ins will significantly the learning technologies of machines, perhaps towards the singular breaking point of creating a machine capable of learning alone or even teaching other computers to do the same work at a shared workplace…something humans have never been really good at.
+The evolution of such classes will significantly advance the learning capabilities of machines, perhaps towards the singular breaking point of creating a machine capable of learning alone or even teaching other computers to do the same work at a shared workplace…something humans have never been really good at.